resources

 Super Simple Skybox is our straightforward, easy to use and integrate standalone procedural skybox for Unity URP.
 This asset features a dynamic skybox that responds to changes in your main light position.
 It also includes a procedural moon and sun along with star textures.
 It also features beautiful skybox clouds rendered using innovative UV-remapping techniques that allow you to display clouds directly overhead - something that many procedural skyboxes do not have.
 However, Super Simple Skybox does not include volumetric clouds, 3d moons, distance fog, or a configurable day/night cycle.
 You can see Super Simple Skybox in action on our YouTube channel.

-Which skybox is best for me?
+###*Which skybox is best for me?

-We typically recommend the Altos complete sky system for more ambitious projects featuring better graphics and targeting console or PC hardware.
-It's really hard to beat the beauty and realism offered by our volumetric clouds with any 2d skybox solution.
 On the other hand, Super Simple Skybox is perfect for smaller projects targeting mobile or lightweight hardware.
 This asset also provides a high level of customization on the procedural skybox itself, so it is great if you want to focus on that area.

 Other assets to complete a skybox